Skip to main content

 Edit an API key

-As an Organization Owner or a Project Owner, you can edit an API key to rename it or modify its access permissions.
+As an Organization Owner or a Project Admin, you can edit an API key to rename it or modify its access permissions.

 • Rename the customized key: Only Organization Owners have the privilege to rename a customized API key.

 • Modify access permissions: As an Organization Owner, you have the privilege to update the permissions of an API key in any capacity.
-If you are a Project Owner, your ability to modify API key permissions is restricted to the scope of permissions you already hold.
-This means as a Project Owner, you cannot extend permissions to a higher level than your current access allows, ensuring no permission escalation occurs.
+If you are a Project Admin, your ability to modify API key permissions is restricted to the scope of permissions you already hold.
+This means, as a Project Admin, you cannot extend permissions to a higher level than your current access allows, ensuring no permission escalation occurs.

 📘Notes